Top 50 Most Famous Soul Singers

 African-American

-Her breakthrough release, "I Never Loved a Man the Way I Love You" (1967), featured legendary tracks like "Respect" and "Do Right Woman, Do Right Man," establishing her as a towering figure in soul music.
-Follow-up albums such as "Lady Soul" (1968) and "Young, Gifted and Black" (1972) highlighted her masterful vocals and the heartfelt emotion she brought to every performance.
+Her landmark album, "I Never Loved a Man the Way I Love You" (1967), featured iconic hits like "Respect" and "Do Right Woman, Do Right Man," firmly establishing her as an icon in soul music.
+Albums such as "Lady Soul" (1968) and "Young, Gifted and Black" (1972) further demonstrated her vocal brilliance and the deep, heartfelt emotion she conveyed in every song.

 DOB: